-Myositis has no known cure, however, treatments exist for some forms of the disease, such as dermatomyositis and polymyositis, to try and control the symptoms.
-No medications have been discovered or developed specifically to treat Myositis, but medications used to treat other, similar inflammatory and autoimmune diseases are used effectively.
+Myositis has no known cure and no treatments developed specifically for myositis except for steroids.
+In the case of Inclusion Body Myositis, there are no treatment options available at this time.
+Treatments designed for other autoimmune diseases do exist that may work for some forms of the disease, such as dermatomyositis and polymyositis, to try and control the symptoms.
 There is some encouraging news about treatments for Inclusion Body Myositis undergoing clinical trials, however, no approved effective treatment currently exists.

 Finding the correct drugs and combinations of drugs can be a frustrating process.
 What works for some may not work for others, so the treatment journey can present challenges.
 Reactions and tolerance to the treatments also vary from patient to patient.

-The first line of treatment for PM and DM is typically corticosteroids to address the inflammation causing the weakness and simultaneously suppress the overactive immune system.
+The first line of treatment for polymyositis and dermatomyositis is typically glucocorticoids to address the inflammation causing the weakness and simultaneously suppress the overactive immune system.
 Additional drugs to suppress the immune system are frequently added to the steroids, sometimes at the beginning of treatment and other times once the determination has been made that steroids have shown to be effective in treating the inflammation.

 The goals of treatment for myositis are to eliminate or reduce inflammation, restore muscle performance, reduce morbidity, and improve a patient’s quality of life.

 Glucocorticoids often referred to as “steroids,” but should not be confused with anabolic steroids, are medications which work like the hormone cortisol which is produced by the adrenal gland.
 Steroids are used with fairly fast results in Polymyositis, Dermatomyositis, Juvenile Myositis and other forms of Myositis to reduce inflammation by suppressing the immune system.
 This helps to stop the autoimmune process where the overactive immune system is attacking healthy tissues and cells, which has triggered inflammation.